“My wife took the house, the car, and everything else and all I got were the bills.”

 The division of property often hits men hard.
 As husbands usually work more than wives, a man can suddenly see everything he has long worked for being divided up, given away, and not necessarily equally.
 Men who have worked hard to build a small business face the possibility of losing part of it in divorce, or being forced to sell.

 It is vital for you and your attorney to be thorough in your valuation of the assets.
 You may need the assistance of real estate agents and/or accountants to provide accurate appraisals of property or business holdings.
 Once the divorce is final, the property and debt division included in the Decree is final and cannot be changed.
 You only have one opportunity to win a fair division of the property and it must happen before the divorce is finalized.
 Characterizing property as “community” or “separate” is often one of the most difficult tasks during divorce.
-Many legal issues can effect that determination.
+Many legal issues can affect that determination.

 What About My Retirement?